thenoseman/vim_config/README.markdown

   `er[MOTION]`: Rename the text defined by MOTION in current scope.
 Currently knows the ruby filetype (see script file to define others).

 - `replace_with_register.vim`:
-  `re[MOTION]`: Replaces the MOTION text with the last yanked/deleted text
+  `ep[MOTION]`: Replaces the MOTION text with the last yanked/deleted text

 - `ruby_class_initialize.vim`:
   `:Rcls` initializes the module/class structure of a *previously saved* file